quantu-mc/quantu-mc/books/winfriends.md

 5. **Talk in terms of the other person's interests.** The royal road to a person's heart is to talk about the things he or she treasures most.
 6. **Make the other person feel important.** The most important rule in the world is to do unto others as you would have others do unto you. *You* would want approval of those with whom you come in contact. *You* would want recognition of your true worth. *You* would want a feeling that you are important in your own little world.
 "Talk to people about themselves," said Disraeli, "and they will listen for hours."

-## Part III - Twelve Ways to Win People to Your Way of Thinking
+## III.
+Twelve Ways to Win People to Your Way of Thinking

 1. **There is only one way to get the best of an argument - and that is to avoid it.** You can never win an argument, because if you lose it, you lose it, and if you win it, you still lose it.
 "A man convinced against his will is of the same opinion still."
 2. **Never say "you're wrong."** You can tell people they are wrong by a look or an intonation or a gesture just as eloquently as you can in words - and if you tell them they are wrong, do you make them want to agree with you?
 Never!
 For you have struck a direct blow to their intelligence, judgement, pride and self respect.